Updated August 30, 2021

 Signed Waiver, No Worries?

-It’s important to note that even an airtight waiver does not necessarily prevent you from ever being sued or being liable for an injury on your premises; any contract can be argued against in court, and truly avoidable, grossly negligent, or illegal situations historically tend to be argued in favor of an injured participant.
-However, a signed release goes a long way in demonstrating that a participant was aware of and willing to accept the risks inherent on visiting a sanctuary and can deter a legal battle before it forms.
+It’s important to note that even an airtight waiver does not necessarily prevent you from ever being sued or being liable for an injury on your premises; any contract can be argued against in court, and truly avoidable, grossly negligent, or illegal situations historically tend to be decided in favor of an injured participant.
+However, a signed release goes a long way to demonstrating that a participant was aware of and willing to accept the risks inherent on visiting a sanctuary and can deter a legal battle before it forms.

 Things To Ensure In A Waiver

 There are a number of simple ways that you can help make your waiver and policies as well-drafted (and therefore legally defensible) as possible.
 A thoughtful release waiver should:

 - Be offered in a large enough typeface (at least 10 point font size) and printed clearly.